inrialearninglab/ai4t/docs/1-general-presentation/1-0-what-does-this-mooc-offer-us/1-0-1-what-is-in-this-course.md

 <img src="../Images/bulle-IAI-module1.png" alt="bulle-IAI-module1" width="200">

-This first part is dedicated to the acquisition of a first understanding of what is meant by Artificial Intelligence, what it is not and finally raises the question: What is intelligence ?
+This first part is dedicated to the acquisition of a first understanding of what is meant by Artificial Intelligence, what it is not and finally raises the question: What is intelligence?

 **Module 2: Machine Learning and Data**